HSF/hsf.github.io/_gsocproposals/2019/proposal_VP2Simulation.md

 The initial goal of the project is a working algorithm that can be used to optimize the design of the VP2 detector.
-A secondary goal is to optimize the performance of the developed algorithm to approach the goal of processing data from at least 100 thousand batches of 50 simultaneous collisions per second on a fully-loaded PC-server in 2030.
+A secondary goal is to optimize the performance of the developed algorithm to approach the goal of processing data from at least 100,000 batches of 50 simultaneous collisions per second on a fully-loaded PC-server in 2030.